otaviojr/node-red-contrib-smartthings/README.md

 # Token

-In order to allow the plugin access your devices using Smartthings API you have to provide a **token**
+In order to allow the plugin to have access to your devices using Smartthings API you must provide a **token**

 You can get a Smartthings Token here:
 [https://account.smartthings.com/tokens](https://account.smartthings.com/tokens)